-- Creates opportunities where students both learn from their mistakes and can describe their thinking on what they learned. - Consistently demonstrates caring and respect for students and in student-to-student interactions, and celebrates and acknowledges all students' backgrounds. - Prompts students to take initiative to meet or exceed teacher expectations. - Optimizes instructional time to ensure each student meets their learning goals. - Fosters positive teacher-to-student and student-to-student interactions that demonstrate overall care, kindness, and respect for one another. - Is always receptive to and seeks to learn about the interests and opinions of students.
+- acknowledges all students' background. - prompts students to take initiative to meet or exceed teacher expectations. - optimizes instructional time to ensure each student meets their learning goals. - fosters positive teacher-to student and student-to-student interactions that demonstrate overall care, kindness, and respect for one another. - is always receptive to and seeks to learn about the interests and opinions of students.